 2.1 Mission of the ACTA

-The mission of the ACTA is to: (1) adopt technical criteria for terminal equipment (TE) to prevent network harm through the act of publishing such criteria developed by ANSI-accredited standards development organizations; and (2) establish and maintain database(s) of equipment approved as compliant with the technical criteria and HAC-compliant CPE used with Advanced Communications Services.
+The ACTA is an open organization with a mission to: (1) adopt technical criteria for terminal equipment to prevent network “harm” (as defined in 47 C.F.R. § 68.3) and HAC-compliant ACS telephonic CPE through the act of publishing such criteria developed by the American National Standards Institute (“ANSI”) accredited standards development organizations; and (2) establish and maintain database(s) of equipment approved as compliant with the technical criteria.
 The ACTA makes no substantive decisions regarding the content of such technical criteria.

-2.2 Scope of the Submission Guidelines
+2.2 Scope of these Submission Guidelines

 This document outlines the guidelines and procedures relevant to maintaining a database(s) of terminal equipment and HAC-compliant ACS telephonic CPE approved as compliant to FCC Part 68 and ACTA-adopted technical criteria.
 These guidelines and procedures apply to information submitted by both Telecommunications Certification Bodies (TCBs) and suppliers utilizing a Supplier’s Declaration of Conformity (SDoC).